o7-Fire/Achievements/README.md

 - [x] uuid banned 100+
 - [x] somehow get admin on tk, and io
 - [x] manage to stall tk server for 4 hour by spawning 20k reaper
+- [x] almost stalled mindustry community by using anuke's volatility
 # General

 - [x] infiltrating foreign government program by getting all wrong answers on cia tests